Are you planning a visit to Porto? Lucky you! We want to return as soon as we can, we loved Porto so much!

 To understand Porto’s gastronomic delights we can recommend a Taste Porto Food Tour to get your taste buds sizzling.
 A great way to try Portuguese food.
 Tip – ask your guide for their recommended top Porto restaurants.

-- The lightest flaky pastry known as Chaves in savory and sweet varieties from A Loja dos Pastéis de Chaves at Rua da Firmeza #476
+The lightest flaky pastry is known as Chaves and it comes in savoury and sweet varieties from A Loja dos Pastéis de Chaves at Rua da Firmeza #476

 For some other recommendations on the best restaurants in Porto:

-- O Paparico – Rua de Costa Cabral 2343 Porto
+O Paparico – Rua de Costa Cabral 2343 Porto (Michelin Restaurant)

 For other Tripadvisor Porto restaurants to suit all tastes and budgets click here